|Size:||5.0 in x 7.0 in|

 “What more could be needed by our churches than a revival of gospel-centered spirituality?
 And what more could we do to experience this revival than to recommit to nourishing communion with our Father through prayer?
 This is why I’m thankful for this exceptional book by John Onwuchekwa.
 It is an accessible, practical, and relatable guide to the depths of the enormous, glorious privilege of speaking to the God of the universe.”

-Jared C. Wilson, Assistant Professor of Pastoral Ministry, Spurgeon College; Author in Residence, Midwestern Baptist Theological Seminary; author, The Imperfect Disciple
+Jared C. Wilson, Assistant Professor of Pastoral Ministry, Midwestern Baptist Theological Seminary; Director, Pastoral Training Center, Liberty Baptist Church, Kansas City, Missouri

 “I have a lot to say about this little book, because it’s so good.
 In fact, I think this is one of the best books in this series.
 Brief and well written, this book by pastor John Onwuchekwa looks especially at two sections of the Gospels—the Lord’s Prayer, and Jesus’s prayer in the garden of Gethsemane.
 Onwuchekwa shares significant observations that seem intuitive, but are